On the Interpolation Effect of Score Smoothing in Diffusion Models: Related works

-\paragraph{DMs and the manifold hypothesis.} An influential hypothesis is that high-dimensional real-world data often lie in low-dimensional sub-manifolds \citep{tenenbaum2000global, peyre2009manifold}, and it has been argued that DMs can estimate their intrinsic dimensions \citep{stanczuk2024diffusion, kamkari2024a}, learn manifold features in meaningful orders \citep{wang2023diffusion, wang2024unreasonable, achilli2024losing, wang2025analyticaltheoryspectralbias}, or perform subspace clustering implicitly \citep{wang2024subspace}.
-Under the manifold hypothesis, \citet{pidstrigach2022scorebased, vdb2022convergence, potaptchik2024linear, huang2024denoising, li2024adapting} studied the convergence of DMs assuming a sufficiently good approximation to the true SF, while \citet{oko2023diffusion, chen2023score, azangulov2024convergence} proved sample complexity guarantees for score estimation using NN models.
+An influential hypothesis is that high-dimensional real-world data often lie in low-dimensional sub-manifolds \citep{tenenbaum2000global, peyre2009manifold}, and it has been argued that DMs can estimate their intrinsic dimensions \citep{stanczuk2024diffusion, kamkari2024a}, learn manifold features in meaningful orders \citep{wang2023diffusion, wang2024unreasonable, wang2025analytical, achilli2024losing}, or perform subspace clustering implicitly \citep{wang2024subspace}.
+Under the manifold hypothesis, \citet{pidstrigach2022scorebased, vdb2022convergence, potaptchik2024linear, huang2024denoising, li2024adapting} have studied the convergence of DMs assuming a sufficiently good approximation to the true SF, while \citet{oko2023diffusion, chen2023score, azangulov2024convergence, boffi2024shallow} have proved sample complexity guarantees for score estimation using NN models.
 In particular, prior works such as \citet{chen2023score, wang2024unreasonable, gao2024flow, ventura2024manifolds} have considered the decomposition of the SF into tangent and normal components.
-Our work is novel in showing how score smoothing can affect these two components differently: reducing the speed of convergence towards training data along the \emph{tangent} direction (to avoid memorization) while preserving it along the \emph{normal} direction (to ensure convergence onto the subspace).
+Our work's novelty lies in showing how score smoothing can affect these two components differently: reducing the speed of convergence towards training data along the \emph{tangent} direction (to avoid memorization) while preserving it along the \emph{normal} direction (to ensure a convergence onto the subspace). \citet{boffi2024shallow} show that Barron space functions are suitable for approximating score functions in the presence of low-dimensional structures in data and prove sample complexity guarantees for learning the target distribution.